 In my opinion this problem is not limited to minivans.
-If you have a 3.0L 3.3 liter or 3.8L v6 in any Chrysler vehicle this kit can be the solution for the belt popping off or squeak noise at low rpm.
+If you have a V6 in a Chrysler product this kit is the solution for the belt popping off.
+It can also get rid of that annoying squeak noise at low rpm.

 Every time my neighbor's minivan would go through a deep puddle it would take off the engine belt.
 Before discovering the gates solution kit and reinstalling it several times as well as replacing the serpentine belt along with the standard off the shelf tensioner this problem continued.

 After reinstalling the serpentine belt I checked for pulley alignment and problems associated with belt tension.
 I checked how the belt was tracking and it looked okay.

 After reading through the bulletins I was left with the impression that I'm glad I bought a Chevrolet.
-I don't have time to go through all of the bulletins because this would be as thick as a phone book.
+I don't have time to go through all of the bulletins, because this would be as thick as a phone book.

-This allows water and snow to be thrown up inside and over the engine drive belt.
-The small splash shield underneath does not divert the water that well.
-But a new belly pan is not part of the technical service bulletin.
+This allows water and snow to jump up inside and over the engine drive belt.
+The small splash shield underneath doesn't divert the water that well.
+Nevertheless, a new belly pan is not part of the technical service bulletin.

-Note: that Gates drive belts came up with an Enhancement Solution Kit (available above) that is easier to install then following the repair bulletin from Chrysler.
+Gates drive belts came up with an Enhancement Solution Kit (available above) that is easier to install then following the repair bulletin from Chrysler.

-In the TSB I read, Chrysler's engineers have decided that on some models the idler pulley is misaligned by .08 inches.
-This is why I could'nt see misalignment with my naked eye.
+In the TSB I read, Chrysler's engineers have decided on some models the idler pulley is misaligned by .08 inches.
+This is why I couldn't see misalignment with my naked eye.
 An updated engine bracket and pulley assembly is available at your local Chrysler parts department.

 This job is not highly technical, but is time-consuming.
 You will have to take a lot of stuff off to gain access to the engine brackets retaining bolts.
 This may not be a very good driveway or do-it-yourself auto repair.

-After replacing the engine bracket and the idler pulley and also installing a new Chrysler serpentine drive belt I found out about the Gates Enhancement kit.
+After replacing the engine bracket and the idler pulley and also installing a new Chrysler belt I found out about the Gates Enhancement kit.

 And when I make this statement these repairs were actually done about eight months ago at the beginning of the Florida rainy season.
 The Chrysler town and country has driven through puddles that they should have turned around and not gone through.

 But yet the belt is staying on.
 In my opinion this repair has solved the Chrysler serpentine belt problem.
 So follow either method or take it to a dealer, putting the belt back on is not good enough.

 Give this Chrysler serpentine belt page a bookmark or share with a friend having V6 belt problems.
-Then explore the other pages!
+Then explore the other pages.

 I wrote an article for the auto repair blog about timing belts and why it's important to check availability of complete timing belt kits.